emberjs/website/source/blog/2018-10-12-the-ember-times-issue-68.md

 Hola Emberistas! 🐹

-EmberConf 2019 is here, is this the year for you to submit a talk idea?! 🗣 In this week's issue we're highlighting some ways to contribute to Ember: the Ember Help Wanted App 🚧, the new Ember CLI guides 📚, and Module Unification 📝.
-We're also celebrating some Hacktoberfest 🕸 wins.
+EmberConf 2019 is here, is this the year for **you** to submit a talk idea?! 🗣 In this week's issue we're highlighting some ways to **contribute to Ember**: the Ember Help Wanted App 🚧, the new Ember CLI guides 📚, and Module Unification 📝.
+We're also celebrating **some Hacktoberfest 🕸 wins**.
 Read on!

 ---